hakolao/bevy_vulkano/README.md

 This plugin replaces core loop & rendering in bevy with Vulkano backend.

 The plugin contains functionality for resizing, multiple windows & utility for beginning and ending the frame.
 However, you'll need to do everything in between yourself (rendering).
+A good way to get started is to look at the examples.

 1. Add `VulkanoWinitPlugin`.
 It also adds `WindowPlugin` and anything that's needed.
 2. Then create your own rendering systems using vulkano's pipelines (See example.).
 You'll need to know how to use Vulkano.